pkgnpdeb/python-music/README.md

 ----- Installing IDLE -----
 $ sudo apt install idle                [On Python2]
 $ sudo apt-get install idle3           [On Python3]

+----- Installing PyGame -----

+$ sudo apt-get install python-pygame and then start the python2 interpreter	[On Python2]
+$ python2

+and then try to import pygame as
+$ import pygame

+To set python2 as your default interpreter, you can set an alias in your bash_aliases file.
+To do this, open a terminal and type:
+$ nano ~/.bash_aliases

+This may open an empty file, depending upon whether you have set an alias before and then type alias python='python2'

+$ sudo apt-get build-dep python-pygame [On Python3] pip install pygame			[On Python3]
 ```

 ## Note